 Carving out time and traveling from all over the world to North Carolina can be a big undertaking.
 We strive to provide resources and amenities that will make the ADF experience enjoyable and safe, assisting each student and their unique situation to our best ability.
 ADF students have a range of housing and meal options at Duke University and in the immediate Durham area.
 Both ADF and Duke have designed services to provide ease in the day-to-day festival experience.
 This allows students to focus on the most important thing… DANCING!

-Duke University offers a limited number of dormitory rooms on Duke University’s East Campus for ADF participants.
-Dorms are secured buildings and the most convenient of all housing options.
-DPW participants will have the option of living in a single or double air-conditioned room.
+Duke University offers a limited number of apartment style dormitory rooms on Central Campus for ADF participants.
+Dorms are secured buildings and the most convenient of all housing options, although they are not always the most economical option.
 Dorms come equipped with a bed (42″ high off ground, extra long twin), dresser, desk, bookshelf, chair, and closet.
-All residents in the dorms will share bathrooms, kitchens, and common rooms with other ADF participants.
-Students over the age of 18 will be in a separate dorm from students under the age of 18.
-Please note: all dorm residents are required to purchase DPW Dining Points.
+All residents in the dorms will share bathrooms, kitchens, and common rooms with other ADF participants (up to three to four in one apartment).

 Please note that bedding and linens are not provided.
 DPW participants have the option of renting a linen pack for their time at ADF.
 Linen rentals include 1 flat sheet (twin), 1 fitted sheet (twin), 1 pillow and 1 pillowcase, 1 blanket, 4 towels and 4 washcloths.
 The linen rental may only be used in Duke University dormitories.